 |We endeavour to understand the issues of sustainable investment addressed by our investors, and encourage all stakeholders to adhere to the highest level of corporate conduct and governance.|

-More information on the firm’s investment approach can be found in our ESG policy, a copy of which is available upon request, and within our Sustainability Report for 2020.
+More information on the firm’s investment approach can be found in our ESG policy, a copy of which is available upon request, and within our ESG Report for 2021.

 As part of our ESG policy, we have adopted the 1-1-1 model, which means that 1% of each of our profits and people’s time are given to support community causes, together with a commitment by the firm to be carbon neutral.

 At least 1% of our people’s time should be spent on community or charitable causes, some examples of which are shown below.

 Pledge 1% of Profit